Zymbit-Docs/docs/content/tutorials/aws-iot/verify-sigs/index.md

 **Setting up Lambda function on AWS**

-The lambda function is the python code that actually validates your Zymkey signature.
+The lambda function is the python code that actually validates your Zymbit module signature.
 The data in JSON format will be published to AWS IoT, and then routed to the lambda function.
 This is triggered by an IoT rule.
 This basic lambda function will take the JSON string, validate the data using the Python-ECDSA package, and then print and log its success status.

-**To set up the lambda function on AWS, we must first package the code with the ECDSA package, since it is not part of the Python STL.
-To do this we zip up the lambda code with the ECDSA package in the build directory.**
+To set up the lambda function on AWS, we must first package the code with the ECDSA package, since it is not part of the Python STL.
+To do this we zip up the lambda code with the ECDSA package in the build directory.

 **Packaging function with Python-ECDSA**